coinvent/coinvent/architecture.md

 The web-service components (see below) will use JSON as a black-box wrapper, for web-services to talk to each other.
-I.e. JSON is used to encode commands, such as "", and describe results, such as "success" or "failure due to timeout".
+I.e. JSON is used to encode commands, such as "blend these concepts", and describe results, such as "success" or "failure due to timeout".

 JSON is the best choice here, because it's a universal standard.